xtrafrancyz/linx-server/README.md

 - Display syntax-highlighted code with in-place editing
 - Documented API with keys if need to restrict uploads (can use [linx-client](https://github.com/andreimarcu/linx-client) for uploading through command-line)
-- Torrent download of files using web seeding
 - File expiry, deletion key, file access key, and random filename options

 ### Screenshots